In this blog post, we will learn how to install Docker Desktop on Ubuntu 24.04 step-by-step.

 $ docker version

 Docker Desktop is not yet available on official Ubuntu repositories or Docker itself.
-Therefore, you need to manually download the Debian binary file. from the Official Docker website.
+Therefore, you need to manually download the Debian package from the Official Docker website.

 Once Docker Desktop is installed, you can use the application manager to search and launch it as shown.

 Once Docker Desktop is launched, the following pop-up will be displayed.
-Click ‘Accept’ to accept the license terms.
+Click ‘Accept’ to accept subscription service agreement.

 Docker Desktop is highly configurable, and you can tweak almost every setting to suit your preferences.